will-mp3/tldr/README.md

-# TLDR Newsletter Aggregation System
+#TLDR

-A comprehensive newsletter aggregation and analysis platform that processes TLDR newsletters, generates embeddings for semantic search, and provides an AI-powered chat interface for querying tech news content.
+A comprehensive newsletter aggregation and analysis platform that processes tech newsletters, generates embeddings for semantic search, and provides an AI-powered chat interface for querying tech news content.

 ## Project Overview

-TLDR is a full-stack application designed for software engineers and tech professionals who want to efficiently consume and interact with technology news from TLDR newsletters.
+TLDR is a full-stack application designed for software engineers and tech professionals who want to efficiently consume and interact with news from tech newsletters.
 The system automatically processes incoming newsletters, extracts articles, generates embeddings for semantic search, and provides both conversational AI interaction and manual browsing interfaces.

 ### Core Features

-- **Automated Newsletter Processing**: Daily email processing of TLDR newsletter family (Base, AI, Crypto, DevOps, WebDev, Data)
+- **Automated Newsletter Processing**: Daily email processing of TLDR newsletter
 - **Intelligent Content Extraction**: HTML and text parsing to extract article titles, summaries, and source URLs
 - **Semantic Search**: Vector embeddings using Xenova Transformers for enhanced content discovery
 - **AI Chat Interface**: Claude Haiku-powered conversational interface for querying newsletter content